mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 ### Durability

-NSQ stores messages in memory and transparently persists to disk above a high-water mark.
+NSQ stores messages in memory and transparently persists them to disk above a high-water mark.

 Primarily, this bounds the memory footprint of a given topic/channel during inevitable backlogs (in aggregate, bounding an `nsqd`'s RSS).
 In practice, because Go is a garbage collected language and